Newcastle United Supporters Trust: Yes We Can! campaign

 On 10 November 2009, NUST launched a campaign to buy Newcastle United on NewcastleGateshead Quayside.
 The campaign aims to raise the money via pledges both fans and local businesses.
 Initially, the campaign is aimed at investors with either a minimum of £1,500 cash, or a Self-invested personal pension at a minimum transfer of £25,000, with each investor entitled to one vote, regardless of the amount invested.

+1892 Pledge Scheme - 2021

+Prior to the takeover of NUFC in October 2021, NUST members raised £200,000 with a view to fans owning a portion of shares in the club.
+After the takeover, 97.5% of NUST’s members voted in favour of donating this money to local charities.

+In 2023, the money was allocated and donated as follows: